pecan-solutions/lacesong/docs/USAGE.md

 ### Prerequisites

-- Windows 10/11 (64-bit)
+- Windows 10/11 (64-bit) or macOS 10.15+
 - .NET 9.0 Runtime (included in installer)
 - Hollow Knight: Silksong installed

 ### Download and Install

-1. Download the latest Lacesong installer from [GitHub Releases](https://github.com/pecansolutions/lacesong/releases)
+1. Download the latest Lacesong installer from [GitHub Releases](https://github.com/pecan-solutions/lacesong/releases)
+   - Windows: Download the `.exe` installer
+   - macOS: Download the `.dmg` installer
 2. Run the installer and follow the setup wizard
-3. Launch Lacesong from the Start Menu or Desktop shortcut
+3. Launch Lacesong from the Start Menu (Windows), Applications folder (macOS), or Desktop shortcut

 ## Getting Started